-The median percentage of accomplishments for all similar projects over recent years is 27%.
-When RPC compares this median with the base figure of 15% for FY-15, the adjusted goal comes out to 21%.
-Since this goal is the same as the previous year's goal of 21%, it is determined that the adjusted DBE goal should remain at 21%.
+The average percentage of accomplishments over a 5-year period measured from FY20 to FY24 is 30%.
+When RPC compares this average with the base figure of 10% for FY-24, the adjusted goal comes out to 19%.
+Although the adjusted goal is below the previous cycles goal of 21%, it is determined that the DBE goal should remain at 21%.